Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Proposed Method

 \subsection{GNN Training on Enriched Features}

-Finally, we aim to train a GNN on the $h_\textrm{TAPE}$ features.
-We aim to avoid increasing the memory requirements of the GNN due to the feature combination, as well as avoiding changes to the GNN architecture.
-Thus, we use ensembling as a simple and effective way of combining these features: we separately train GNN models $f_{\textrm{orig}}$, $f_{\textrm{expl}}$, and $f_{\textrm{pred}}$ on the features $h_{\textrm{orig}}$, $h_{\textrm{expl}}$, and $h_{\textrm{pred}}$ respectively to predict the ground truth node labels:
+Our final step is to train a GNN using the $h_\textrm{TAPE}$ features.
+We aim to achieve this without increasing the memory requirements of the GNN or making any changes to its architecture.
+To accomplish this, we use an ensemble approach, as a simple and effective way of combining the features.
+Specifically, we independently train GNN models $f_{\textrm{orig}}$, $f_{\textrm{expl}}$, and $f_{\textrm{pred}}$ on the features $h_{\textrm{orig}}$, $h_{\textrm{expl}}$, and $h_{\textrm{pred}}$, respectively, to predict the ground truth node labels:

-Finally, we ensemble the output representations from each GNN model by taking their average:
+We then fuse these predictions by taking their average:

-Each of the 3 models tends to perform reasonably well independently, as shown in Table~\ref{tab: ablation}, so simple averaging works well.
-Meanwhile, this approach allows us to capture complementary information from different sources of input features and improve the overall performance of the model.
+Each of the three models performs well individually as shown in Table~\ref{tab: ablation}, which validates the effectiveness of simple averaging.
+This strategy enables us to capture complementary information from diverse input sources, ultimately enhancing the overall model's performance.